 The CDC gives several suggestions for avoiding the flu, including getting the flu vaccine, washing hands frequently, not touching your face, and avoiding close contact with people who are sick

 Frequent use of hand sanitizers may help.
-My wife teaches in different elementary schools.
-She says there’s a dramatic difference between classrooms where students use sanitizers every time they come in, and those that don’t.
-Far fewer kids in the sanitizer rooms are out sick.
 However, the Food and Drug Administration (FDA) warns that commercial sanitizers don’t really kill all dangerous germs, and washing with soap and water is better.

 7. Do your best to avoid or treat depression